AdrianDilita/WorklogProject/README.md

 Validation for hour format - DONE

-Move all variables at beginning of class - TO DO
+Move all variables at beginning of class - DONE

 Allow selection of Jira ID - TO DO